-AIBS Accepting Applications: 2009 Graduate Student Emerging Public Policy Leadership Award
+AIBS Accepting Applications: 2009 Graduate Student Emerging Public Policy Leadership Award.
+Deadline 6 February 2009.

 2009 GRADUATE STUDENT EMERGING PUBLIC POLICY LEADERSHIP AWARDS